condon-lab/Tadych_2024_AZGroundwaterWells/README.md

     1. Well_Count_Analysis.py
         - Creates .csv files for new well installations per year and for well densities (# Well/km^2) in each georegion
     2. Spatial_Analysis_Wells_FinalGeoreg.py
+        - *Follow Workflow 2*
         - Creates depth to water databases based on the categories in the shapefiles
+        - Runs statistical analyses on the desired categories
     3. Spatial_Analysis_GRACE.py
         - Re-maps GRACE Satellite .nc files to shapefiles and exports both csv and shapefiles
 ### 5. Visualize Data
-- In the AnalysisCodes/ folder, run Graphs.py
+- In the AnalysisCodes folder, run Graphs.py
+   - make sure to change the "output" paths to local

 You did it!